 The material shall contain a minimum of 25% sand equivalent at any stage of construction.
+Shrinkage limit less than 3%

 Loss weight of granular material

 The loss weight of granular material shall not exceed 45% after 500 revolution, when tested in accordance with AASHTO T 96 (Los Angelos Abrasion Test).